-31 See the 2012 State of the Market Report for PJM, Volume II, "Interchange Transactions," for a more detailed discussion.
+See the 2012 State of the Market Report for PJM, Volume II, "Interchange Transactions," for a more detailed discussion.

-32 The "Net Scheduled" values shown in Table 8-18 include dynamic schedules.
-Dynamic schedules are flows from generating units that are physically located in one balancing authority area but deliver power to another balancing authority area.
-The power from these units flows over the lines on which the actual flow at PJM's borders is measured.
+The "Net Scheduled" values shown in Table 8-18 include dynamic schedules.
+Dynamic schedules are commonly used for scheduling generation from one another Balancing Authority Area to another.
+As defined by NERC, a dynamic schedule is a telemetered reading or value from such a generating unit that is updated in real time and used as a schedule in the AGC/ACE equation of the BA to which it is scheduled.
+The hourly integrated values of dynamic schedules are treated as a schedule for interchange accounting purposes.
 As a result, the net interchange in this table does not match the interchange values shown in Table 8-1 through Table 8-6.

-33 See PJM.
+See PJM.
 "M-12: Balancing Operations", Revision 23 (November 16, 2011).